hassanboufous/ToDoList/README.md

 # ToDoList
-first javascript to do list application
+My first Javascript To do list application
 HTML5 and CSS3 and Javascript